 When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”
 John 8:12 (NIV)

-When we seek and follow Him, His light will flood our Spirit and chase away the darkness.
+When all we see in our world is darkness, it’s hard to remember Jesus is still ruling and present.
 It may not seem like it.
 It may not feel like it.
 It may not look like it.
 But that doesn’t make it any less true.